If you would like to consider joining Rotary in your area, there will be a very warm welcome from the Rotary Club of Langport & Somerton.

 If you would like to know more please contact our Secretary, Clive Sills.

-The Rotary year runs from 1st July each year, so the Club is delighted to report that in the 2017/2018 Rotary year the Club has inducted no less than 6 new members taking us to a membership of 24 - the highest it has been for many years.
+The Club is delighted to report that it has inducted no less than 6 new members taking us to a membership of 24 - the highest it has been for many years.

 Stuart Cave lives at Curry Rivel and until recently has been a Corporate Director at Mendip District Council.
-Stuart is proving to be a most able Rotarian with a can-do attitude to everything we do.
+Stuart is proving to be a most able Rotarian with a can-do attitude to everything we do, and has recently taken over the International portfolio.

 Owen Paterson transfered to us from the Rotary Club of Ilminster as he has moved to our area, but his Rotary experience is plentiful, including "big project" experience with Rotary in New Zealand.
 Being a retired broadcaster, Owen has quickly taken the lead with our school-based thespian work, in partnership with his previous Club.

 Having moved into the area from Lincolnshire, we have welcomed to the Club, Robert Maxwell who has transferred from Rotary District 1070.
 The most recent arrival is Joy Bailey from Martock who has experience of Inner Wheel, where she has been a member, and Rotary where her husband is a member of the Yeo Vale Club.
-Neither have been allowed to sit on their laurels with Robert being part of the Steam Spectacular project team and Joy expressing an interest in working on our social media
+Neither have been allowed to sit on their laurels with Robert being part of the Steam Spectacular project team and Joy managing our Facebook page.

 In the year when the Club celebrated its 70th Birthday with recognition for two of our elder statesmen, PDG Stan Jones and PP Roger Chadbourne, it has been heartening to see the enthusiastic growth of the Club.